MOLD TESTING & INSPECTIONS

 DRAFT

-CONDENSATION TRANSFERED THROUGH
+CONDENSATION TRANSFERRED THROUGH

-POROUS FLOORS,WALLS AND FLOODING THAT IS ABSORBED INTO BUILDING MATERIALS
+POROUS FLOORS, WALLS AND FLOODING THAT IS ABSORBED INTO BUILDING MATERIALS

 INADEQUATE VENTILATION OR DUST AND GREASE BUILD UP